 A.A.S.
 Degree in Radiologic Technology

-Radiologic Technologists, also called Radiographers, is the third largest category of health care professionals, surpassed in number only by physicians and nurses.
-Radiographers apply ionizing radiation to demonstrate portions of the human body — on a radiograph, fluoroscopic screen, or other imaging screen — to assist physicians in diagnosis of disease and injury.
+Radiologic Technologists, also called Radiographers, is the second largest category of allied health care professionals, surpassed in number only by nurses.
+Radiographers apply ionizing radiation to demonstrate portions of the human body on a radiograph, fluoroscopic screen, or other imaging screen to assist physicians in diagnosis of disease and injury.
 They work in hospitals, clinics, private practice, and more.

 An essential member of the healthcare team, the radiographer positions body parts accurately and manipulates radiographic equipment to produce a quality diagnostic image while using the least amount of radiation necessary to get the best possible image.

 Radiographers have a variety of career options open to them; most enter the profession taking x-rays and some move into specialized areas as Computed Tomography (CT), Angiography, Mammography and others.
 They have the opportunity to work with a variety of technologies and connect one-on-one with patients.

 The Associate in Applied Science degree program in Radiologic Technology prepares students to apply to take the ARRT Registry examination in Radiography offered by the American Registry of Radiologic Technologists.